We are here for you.

 Please know that while we support all group members we are not able to provide crisis or on-call support outside of group.
 Whenever possible Cōlleen will work with group participants to identify additional support related to their unique needs.
 Group participants who are observed to be in immediate crisis will be referred to their nearest psychiatric emergency room to ensure the highest level of safety and care.
 Anyone in need of immediate emotional support may reach out to the National Suicide Prevention Lifeline at 1-800-273-8255.
 Please note that this is for anyone experiencing emotional distress. https://suicidepreventionlifeline.org/

-To access all virtual meetings, please use this link: Zoom Link (you will be asked to enter your name and email address upon entering the meeting for safety purposes)
+You can attend in-person (in HSHV’s conference room) or virtually (via Zoom).
+To join virtually, use this link: Zoom Link (you will be asked to enter your name and email address upon entering the meeting for safety purposes; this does not need to be done ahead of time, just as you are entering the virtual meeting).

 Leave a legacy